kestra-io/docs/docs/plugin-developer-guide/unit-test/README.md

 ---
 # Add unit tests

-Kestra is build from the inception with unit test in mind.
-A task must be unit testable to avoid regression and bug.
-So we provide 2 ways to unit test your tasks :
+Kestra is build from the inception with unit tests in mind.
+A task must be unit testable to avoid regression and bugs.
+So we provide 2 ways to unit test your tasks.
+Both will be regular Micronaut tests so must be annotated with `@MicronautTest`.

 ## Unit test a RunnableTask

 This is the most common way to test a RunnableTask.
-You simply create your RunnableTask, and test output or Exception.
+You create your RunnableTask, and test output or Exception.
 This will cover most of the case.
 Here is an example :

 ```java